galaxyproject/training-material/RNA-Seq/tutorials/de_novo.md

 > ### :pencil2: Hands-on: Spliced mapping
 >
 > 1. **** :wrench:: Run **HISAT2** on one forward/reverse read pair and modify the following settings:
->    - "Paired-end (as individual datasets)" instead of "Single-end"
+>    - **Single end or paired reads?**: Individual paired-end reads
->    - "Mouse (Mus Musculus): mm10" as reference genome
+>    - **Source for the reference genome to align against**: Use a built-in genome > Mouse (Mus Musculus): mm10
->    - "Spliced alignment parameters" choose to "Specify spliced alignment parameters"
+>    - **Spliced alignment parameters**: Specify spliced alignment parameters
->    - "Specify strand-specific information" choose "First Strand (R/RF)"
+>    - **Specify strand-specific information**: First Strand (R/RF)
->    - "Transcriptome assembly reporting" to "Report alignments tailored for transcript assemblers including StringTie."
+>    - **Transcriptome assembly reporting**: Report alignments tailored for transcript assemblers including StringTie.
 >
 > ![](../images/hisat.png)
 >
 > 2. **** :wrench:: Run **HISAT2** on the remaining forward/reverse read pairs with the same parameters.
 >

 # De novo transcript reconstruction
-Now that we have mapped our reads to the mouse genome with HISAT2, we want to determine transcript structures that are represented by the aligned reads, this is called 'de novo transcriptome reconstruction'.
+Now that we have mapped our reads to the mouse genome with `HISAT2`, we want to determine transcript structures that are represented by the aligned reads.
+This is called *de novo* transcriptome reconstruction.
 This unbiased approach permits the comprehensive identification of all transcripts present in a sample, including annotated genes, novel isoforms of annotated genes, and novel genes.
-While common gene/transcript databases are quite large, they are not comprehensive and this 'de novo transcriptome reconstruction' approach ensures you are truly analyzing the complete transcriptome(s) from your experiemntal samples.
+While common gene/transcript databases are quite large, they are not comprehensive, and the *de novo* transcriptome reconstruction approach ensures complete transcriptome(s) identification from the experimental samples.
 The leading tool for transcript reconstruction is Stringtie.
-Here, we will use Stringtie to predict transcript structures soley based on the reads aligned by HISAT2.
+Here, we will use `Stringtie` to predict transcript structures based on the reads aligned by `HISAT2`.

 > ### :pencil2: Hands-on: Transcriptome reconstruction
 >
-> 1. **** :wrench:: Run **Stringtie** on the HISAT alignments using the default parameters.
+> 1. **** :wrench:: Run `Stringtie` on the HISAT alignments using the default parameters.
 > ![](../images/stringtie.png)
 >    - Use batch mode to run all four samples from one tool form.

 # Transcriptome assembly

 We just generated four transcriptomes with Stringtie representing each of the four RNA-seq libraries we're analyzing.
-Since these were generated in the absence of a reference transcriptome and we ultimately would like to know what transcript structure corresponds to which annotated transcript (if any) we have to make a **transcriptome database**.
-We will use the tool Cuffmerge to combine redundant transcript structures across the four samples, provide non-redundant identifiers, and with the help of the reference annotation file we provide to annotate the nature/origin of each transcript (reference, novel isoform, intergenic transcript, antisense, etc.)
+Since these were generated in the absence of a reference transcriptome, and we ultimately would like to know what transcript structure corresponds to which annotated transcript (if any), we have to make a **transcriptome database**.
+We will use the tool Cuffmerge to combine redundant transcript structures across the four samples, provide non-redundant identifiers, and with the help of a reference annotation file annotate the nature/origin of each transcript (reference, novel isoform, intergenic transcript, antisense, etc.)

 > ### :pencil2: Hands-on: Transcriptome assembly
 >
-> 1. **** :wrench:: Run **Cuffmerge** on the Stringtie assembled transcripts along with the RefSeq annotation file we imported earlier.
+> 1. **** :wrench:: Run `Cuffmerge` on the Stringtie assembled transcripts along with the RefSeq annotation file we imported earlier.
->    - Use batch mode to inlcude all four Stringtie assemblies.
+>    - Use batch mode to inlcude all four `Stringtie` assemblies.
->    - Choose "Use Reference Annotation" -> "Yes" and select the "RefSeq GTF mm10" file.
+>    - **Use Reference Annotation**: Yes, then select the "RefSeq GTF mm10" file.
 > ![](../images/cuffmerge.png)
 >
 >